TheWover/donut/docs/2019-5-1-Introducing-Donut.md

 ## OpSec Considerations

 ModuleMonitor demonstrates an important point about CLR Injection: When performed against unmanaged processes, CLR Injection produces highly anomalous process behavior.
 The loading of a CLR after a process's initial execution or from unmanaged code is unusual.
 There are few legitimate use cases.
-From a defender's perspective, this allows you to build an analytics that monitor for the behavior described in the section above.
+From a defender's perspective, this allows you to build a analytics that monitor for the behavior described in the section above.

 However, as I mentioned, this analytic fails to detect CLR Injection into processes that already have the CLR loaded.
 As such, an operator could evade the analytic by simply injecting into processes that are already managed.
 I would recommend the following standard operating procedure:

 1. Run ProcessManager from memory to enumerate processes.
 Take note of which you can inject into.
 2. If there are any processes that are already managed, then consider them the set of potential targets.
-3. If there are not any managed processes, then consider them the set of potential targets.
+3. If there are not any managed processes, then all processes are potential targets.
-4. Either way, inject / migrate into the process that is most likely to produce network traffic and live the longest.
+4. Either way, inject / migrate into the process that is most likely to naturally produce network traffic and live the longest.

 # Conclusion